angarsky/diveintopython/learn/classes.md

 This creates a `Car` class with an `__init__` method that takes a color and brand as parameters, and an `info` method that prints out information about the car.

-To create an object of the `Car` class, use the class name followed by parentheses and any necessary arguments:
+To create an object of the `Car` class, use the class name followed by parentheses and any necessary arguments.
 This creates an object called `my_car` with the values of `color` and `brand` as passed arguments while creating the object.

 To call the `info` method on the `my_car` object, use dot notation.
 This will print out the string `I am a red Toyota car` to the console.